 - Beaks of the puffins change color throughout the year.
 During the breeding season, their beaks become brightly colored while dull grey during winters.

-- The beaks of puffins have special serrations which help them to hold many fish.
+- The beaks of puffins have special serrations which help them to hold much fish.
 A puffin was observed holding 62 fish at a time in its beak.

-- Puffins have specially adapted short wings which they use for swimming underwater with a flying motion along with its webbed feet.
+- Puffins have specially adapted short wings which they use for swimming underwater with a flying motion along with their webbed feet.

 - They are excellent flyers and can beat their short wings 300-400 times per minute and can achieve the fastest speed of 64 km/h (40 mph).

-- There are 8 isles in the world which are named Puffin Island because these are the former or existing homes of the large puffin colonies.
+- 8 isles in the world are named Puffin Island because these are the former or existing homes of the large puffin colonies.

 - Puffins make long-term relationships.
 A puffin may have the same mate for as long as 20 years.